thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-* 2.9.7 - Changes to fix bugs for WP Tweets PRO users.
+* 3.0.0 - Changes storage format for short URL post meta.
+Upgrade cycle may take a while to process all posts.